AN INITIATIVE

 PARTNERS

-Driving the Human is supported by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
-The cooperation is initiated and coordinated by four institutions: acatech – National Academy of Science and Engineering, the international mentoring program Forecast, the Karlsruhe University of Arts and Design, and ZKM | Center for Art and Media Karlsruhe.
-During the course of Driving the Human, these four organizations will further collaborate with international institutions and experts, effectively nurturing a large community.
+Driving the Human was supported by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
+The cooperation was initiated and coordinated by four institutions: acatech – National Academy of Science and Engineering, the international mentoring program Forecast, the Karlsruhe University of Arts and Design, and ZKM | Center for Art and Media Karlsruhe.
+During the course of Driving the Human, these four organizations further collaborated with international institutions and experts, effectively nurturing a large community.

 acatech – National Academy of Science and Engineering is the voice of the technological sciences in Germany and abroad, funded by the German Federal and state governments.
 Its committees are made up of representatives from academia and technology-oriented companies.
 With its expertise in questions of the future of technology science and technology policy, acatech accompanies and supports the artistic management team and establishes connections in terms of content and methodology between the scientific and economic players on the one hand, and the artistic players on the other.
 Last but not least, Prof. Dr. Martina Schraudner’s (former acatech board member) process-related expertise as director of the Center for Responsible Research and Innovation (CeRRI) in Berlin will also be important for Driving the Human: Prof. Schraudner’s institute is responsible for significant research in methodologically important fields such as transfer strategies, technology acceptance, and transdisciplinary design methods.